The CW's The Flash Ending With Season 9 - E! Online

 On Aug.
 1, The CW announced that The Flash will come to an end with its upcoming ninth season.
 The next installment, which will be shortened to 13 episodes, is slated to arrive on the network next year.

 "Nine seasons!
-Nine years of saving Central City while taking audiences on an emotional journey full of heart, humor and spectacle," executive producer Eric Wallace said in a statement to TVLine.
+Nine years of saving Central City while taking audiences on an emotional journey full of heart, humor and spectacle," executive producer Eric Wallace said in a statement to E!
+News.
 "And now Barry Allen has reached the starting gate for his last race."

 Wallace went on to thank the show's cast and crew for making "The Flash such an unforgettable experience for audiences around the world."